reach-sh/reach-lang/docs-vue/src/workshop-relay.md

 In today's workshop, we'll use a crucial insight about decentralized applications: account ownership is fluid and account credentials are a form of secret knowledge that every consensus network builds in to their foundation.
 With that in mind, let's use the following design:

-XXX (centered
- "Alice will represent her secret as an account that is authorized to withdraw the funds.")
+**Alice will represent her secret as an account that is authorized to withdraw the funds.**

 This is called a ${defn("relay account")}, because it exists temporarily to faciliate the relaying of funds from Alice to Bob.